pmgbergen/porepy/examples/Readme.md

 This folder contains examples of PorePy from papers, presentations, code developments, etc.

 # Example maintanence
-We try to keep the up to date as the code evolves, but cannot always manage this.
+We try to keep the examples up to date as the code evolves, but cannot always manage this.
 Examples stored in files named test_something.py are part of the test suite, and are thus monitored regularly.
 Examples that for one reason or another are not part of the test suite should still run; let us know if not.
 Some examples may be outdated, but kept for historical or other reasons.
 These will be marked with an git commit id to a version of the code where the example works.